pramod19workspace/pramod19workspace/README.md

 - 👋 Hi, I’m @pramod19workspace
-- 👀 I’m interested in ...
+- 👀 I’m interested in DataScience and Backend Development
 - 🌱 I’m currently learning Python 🐍
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Python, MySQL
-- 📫 How to reach me ...
+- 📫 How to reach me pramod19workspace@gmail.com

 <!---
 pramod19workspace/pramod19workspace is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.